Charles Becker: Arrest, trial, and execution

 "Sure, I told them to put Rosenthal out of the way, but I didn't mean they should kill him.
 I wanted them to get him out of town so he wouldn't blab.
 Killing him was Rose's idea and the others.
 They wanted to save their own skins."

 Jack Rose had served as a prosecution witness, as did Harry Vallon, Sam Schepps, and Bridgey Webber.
 They were underworld criminal figures who were believed to be involved in the crime but were promised immunity by the district attorney's office in exchange for testifying against Becker.

 Charles Whitman, who was then Governor of New York, signed Becker's death warrant in 1915 and attended the execution.
 On July 30, 1915, Becker was executed in Sing Sing's electric chair by John Hulbert, New York's state electrician.
 The process took nine minutes, appearing to cause the man intense agony.
 For years afterward, it was described as "the clumsiest execution in the history of Sing Sing."
-Becker has been thought to be the "only policeman to be executed for murder in the history of the United States", but in fact two other members of the New York City Police Department have been executed for murder: William Ennis (executed on December 14, 1903) and John Brennan (executed on December 2, 1926).

 Becker was interred at Woodlawn Cemetery in the Bronx on August 2, 1915.
 He is buried next to his daughter.